DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 Not planning to explain the whole situation here, but elder is under our protection."

 "A human?
 Shrine maiden Reiren, to bring humans into this palace, you're already sinner beyond salvation.
-After all there was no mistake to Alfreya-sama's judgement."
+After all there was no mistake to Alfreyja-sama's judgement."

 Angel, with battle axe in her hands, flapped her wings.